-I’m a first-year grad student in the linguistics department at UCLA.
+I’m a second-year grad student in the linguistics department at UCLA.

 I’m interested in phonology and phonetics in general.
 More specifically, I’m interested in phonological acquisition, child-directed speech, learning biases and productivity of phonological knowledge.
 My M.A. thesis at Seoul National University investigated learning biases toward phonological non-alternation observed in the speech of English-learning children.